Live-In Maid vs Live-Out Housekeeperby John Philip Green • June 27, 2012

 - physical care of bedridden family members

-- Consider contacting an agency that specializes in live-in maid services.Once you have found a reputable agency, you can trust that they have screened their referrals and are likely to have bonded them already.
+- Consider contacting an agency or online that specializes in live-in maid services.Once you have found a reputable agency, you can trust that they have screened their referrals and are likely to have bonded them already.

 - Either way, you will need to interview each live-in maid prospect carefully.
 You are looking for an organized person yet someone who will become a vital part of your family.
 You will need to find that balance between being the employer of this person and being able to get along with them.
 Write out a list of personal attributes that you want in a live-in maid so that you have a standard to use when interviewing.